 Blarvuster, a unique hybrid ensemble dedicated to Welch’s music, has performed at notable venues and festivals including: National Sawdust, Celtic Connections (Glasgow 2016), Roulette, Le Poisson Rouge, EMPAC, Western Front (Vancouver), Switchboard Festival (SF 2014), Tonic, Issue Project Room and CBGB’s.
 Blarvuster has performed for audiences of all walks: listeners of Classical, Rock, Jazz, Experimental, Celtic and World Music have all found something inspiring in it.
 Blarvuster’s unique line-up and infectious repertoire make its sound like no other.

-As Artistic Director of Experiments in Opera, Welch commissions and produces innovative opera in captivatingly inventive programs that feature bold new concepts in opera in a multitude of performance situations and media forms.
+As Co-Founder and former Artistic Director of Experiments in Opera, Welch commissioned and produced innovative opera in captivatingly inventive programs that feature bold new concepts in opera in a multitude of performance situations and media forms.